pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # Note: This parameter only takes effect on Kafka changefeeds and is not supported on MySQL changefeeds.
 # The value is "false" by default.
 Set it to "true" to enable this feature.
 enable-table-across-nodes = false
-# When you enable this feature, it only takes effect for tables with the number of regions greater than the `region-threshold` value.
+# When you enable this feature, it takes effect for tables with the number of Regions greater than the `region-threshold` value.
 region-threshold = 100000
+# When you enable this feature, it takes effect for tables with the number of rows modified per minute greater than the `write-key-threshold` value.
+# Note:
+# * The default value of `write-key-threshold` is 0, which means that the feature does not split the table replication range according to the number of rows modified in a table by default.
+# * You can configure this parameter according to your cluster workload.
+For example, if it is configured as 30000, it means that the feature will split the replication range of a table when the number of modified rows per minute in the table exceeds 30000.
+# * When `region-threshold` and `write-key-threshold` are configured at the same time:
+#   TiCDC will check whether the number of modified rows is greater than `write-key-threshold` first.
+#   If not, next check whether the number of Regions is greater than `region-threshold`.
+write-key-threshold = 0

 [sink]
 # For the sink of MQ type, you can use dispatchers to configure the event dispatcher.